Peru's Abra Azuca: A High-Altitude Challenge on a 25km Road Above 4,900m

-Abra Azuca is a high mountain pass located in Peru in Departamento de Apurimac, on the border of Cusco and Apurimac regions, at an elevation of 5.190m (17,027ft) above the sea level.
-The pass is located between Huacullo (31kms) and Abra Anabi (39kms).
-It's one of the highest mountain roads of Peru.
+Abra Azuca is a high mountain pass at an elevation of 5.190m (17,027ft) above the sea level, located in Peru in Departamento de Apurimac, on the boundary of Cusco and Apurimac regions.
+It's one of the highest roads of Peru.

 Set high in the Wansu montain range of the Andes, the road to the summit is totally unpaved.
 It’s 25.1 km (15.59 miles) long, running west-east from Abra Culipampa to the summit.
 The scenery is absolutely beautiful.

 Is Abra Azuca difficult?